jgm/pandoc/INSTALL.md

     Note that this requires the `text-icu` library, which in turn depends on the C library `icu4c`.
 Installation directions vary by platform.
-Here is how it might work on MacOS with homebrew:
+Here is how it might work on macOS with homebrew:

         brew install icu4c
         cabal install --extra-lib-dirs=/usr/local/Cellar/icu4c/51.1/lib \